vmware-tanzu/velero/site/content/docs/v1.12/csi.md

     ```yaml
       velero.io/csi-volumesnapshot-class: "true"
     ```
- 1. The VolumeSnapshot objects will be removed from the cluster after the backup is uploaded to the object storage, so that the namespace that is backed up can be deleted without removing the snapshot in the storage provider if the `DeletionPolicy` is `Delete.
+ 1. The VolumeSnapshot objects will be removed from the cluster after the backup is uploaded to the object storage, so that the namespace that is backed up can be deleted without removing the snapshot in the storage provider if the `DeletionPolicy` is `Delete`.

 ## How it Works - Overview